funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 :code:`--database-type`
 ^^^^^^^^^^^^^^^^^^^^^^^

     Tell us the type of database to use.
-You can choose between the following: :code:`json`, :code:`mariadb`, :code:`mysql`, :code:`sqlite`.
+You can choose between the following: :code:`json`, :code:`mariadb`, :code:`mysql`.

     **Default value:** :code:`json`